Super-Protocol/docs/docs/cli/index.md

 |writeAccessToken| Storj access grant with **Full** permission (**Read**, **List**, **Write**, **Delete**) for this bucket (optional)|
 |readAccessToken| Storj access grant with **Read** permission for this bucket (optional)|

-You can find the section with your Authority and Action Accounts Private Keys in `provider-tools-config.json` in the Provider Tools directory:
+You can find the section with your Authority and Action Accounts Private Keys in `provider-tools-config.json` in the Provider Tools directory.
+Example:

 ```json title="provider-tools-config.json"
     "account": {